 PREFACE subsidizes each participant’s round-trip transportation to Rensselaer, tuition, fees (including laundry), and room and board for the two-week session.

 *This program has not announced if they will be conducting a 2021 program yet.

-The Smith Summer Science and Engineering Program (SSEP) is a four-week residential STEM summer program for exceptional young women with strong interests in science, engineering and medicine.
-Each July, select high school students from across the country and abroad come to Smith College to do hands-on research with Smith faculty in the life and physical sciences and in engineering.
+The Smith Summer Science and Engineering Program (SSEP) is a four-week residential STEM summer program for exceptional young women.
+Specifically, this program serves women with strong interests in science, engineering and medicine.
+Each July, select high school students come to Smith College to do hands-on research with Smith faculty.
+For example, this research focuses in the life and physical sciences and in engineering.

 Established in 1990, the SSEP annually serves more than 100 girls.
 Since its inception, nearly 1,800 high school students have participated, representing 46 states, the District of Columbia, Puerto Rico and 53 countries.
 After the program, participants return to high school better prepared to tackle tough science courses and understand what to expect in college.

 Smith College is among the top-rated liberal arts colleges in the United States and one of the nation’s largest colleges dedicated solely to the education of women.
-The Smith science faculty employs some of the finest researchers and teachers in the country.
-In 1999 Smith became the first women’s college in the nation to establish its own program in engineering science, the Picker Engineering Program.
+In addition, the Smith science faculty employs some of the finest researchers and teachers in the country.
+In 1999, Smith became the first women’s college in the nation to establish its own program in engineering science, the Picker Engineering Program.